RingBFT: Resilient Consensus over Sharded Ring Topology

-{\bf \em WAN Bandwidth and Round-Trip Costs.} As majority of experiments take place in a geo-scaled WAN environment spanning multiple countries, available bandwidth and round-trip costs between two regions play a crucial role.
+{\bf \em WAN Bandwidth and Round-Trip Costs.} As the majority of experiments take place in a geo-scaled WAN environment spanning multiple continents, available bandwidth and round-trip costs between two regions play a crucial role.
 Prior works~\cite{steward,geobft} have illustrated that if the available bandwidth is low and round-trip costs are high, then the protocols dependent on a subset of replicas face performance degradation.
 In the case of \AHL{}, the reference committee is responsible for managing cross-shard consensus, while for \Sharper{}, the primary of coordinating shard leads the cross-shard consensus.
-Hence, both of these protocols observe low throughputs and high latencies in proportion to available bandwidth and round-trip costs.
+Hence, both of these protocols observe low throughput and high latency in proportion to available bandwidth and round-trip costs.
 Although \RingBFT{} requires cross-shard communication in the form of $\Name{Forward}$ and $\Name{Execute}$ messages, the system is comparably less burdened as all the replicas participate equally in this communication process.

 {\bf \em Standard Settings.} Unless {\em explicitly} stated, we use the following settings for all our experiments.
-We run with a mixture of single-shard and cross-shard transactions, of which $30\%$ are cross-shard transaction.
-Each cross-shard accesses all the $15$ regions, and in each shard we deploy $28$ replicas, that is, a total of $420$ globaly distributed replicas.
+We run with a mixture of single-shard and cross-shard transactions, of which $30\%$ are cross-shard transactions.
+Each cross-shard transaction accesses all the $15$ regions, and in each shard we deploy $28$ replicas, that is, a total of $420$ globally distributed replicas.
+The number of key-value pairs accessed by each transaction varies in accordance with the number of regions accessed.
+For example, if a transaction accesses three regions, then it accesses three key-value pairs.
 In these experiments, we allow up to $50$K clients to send transactions.
-Further, we require clients and replicas to employ batching, and create batches of transactions of size $100$.
+Further, we require clients and replicas to employ batching and create batches of transactions of size $100$.